Promote Linguistic and Cultural Diversity in International Contexts

 Over the course of one year, this Master’s programme will prepare you for an international career.
 Through rigorous interdisciplinary methods, you will gain experience in communication from linguistic, communicative, cultural, anthropological and management perspectives.
 You will learn to put knowledge into practice during your compulsory internship.
 Many internship options involve a strong focus on analysing communication products- and processes in international organisations and contexts.

 Improve your Professional Opportunities in the International Communication Sector

 Whether you plan to take a sabbatical from work or are an independent professional seeking to broaden your opportunities in internationalisation, this Master offers you a number of possibilities.
 This programme will increase your employability and enrich your résumé.
 You can also enrol in individual courses.

 After graduation from the Master’s programme in Intercultural Communication you will:

-- You will be able to analyse language, culture and communication in international and multilingual contexts.
+Be able to analyse language, culture and communication in international and multilingual contexts.

-- You will be able to put communication theory into practice and successfully streamline communication processes.
+Know how to put communication theory into practice and successfully streamline communication processes.

 Have language and culture-specific competencies in English, German, French, Italian, Spanish or Dutch.